-Client Identification: Confidentiality m IS FOR COMPLETION nust be maintained: submit only information that hual's real name, Social Security number, address or nuested). ne client were an injured worker (as specified in Georgia State Board of Workers' Compensation).
+Client Identification: Confidentiality must be maintained: submit only information that clarifies disability (do not use the individual's real name, Social Security number, address or phone number when submitting data requested).

+Document information as though the client were an injured worker (as specified in Chapter 7 of the Procedure Manual, Georgia State Board of Workers' Compensation).

-This documentation is of my (please circobservation/experience.
-It is of (please of SPINAL CORD AMPLITATION R circle):
+This documentation is of my (please circle): FIRST SECOND FINAL observation/experience.
+It is of (please circle): SPINAL CORD AMPUTATION BRAIN INJURY BURNS VISION